Modern slavery statement

-West Midlands Trains Limited (“WMT”/ “us”/ “we”/ “our”) are committed to ensuring that all of its business dealings are carried out in full compliance with relevant laws and, in doing so, we endorse the implementation and promotion of ethical business practices to protect workers from being abused and exploited both within WMT and its supply chains.
-WMT are committed to improving our practices to combat modern slavery and human trafficking and continue to take significant steps to promote and improve our ongoing commitment to eliminating abuse and exploitation in the workplace as detailed in this Statement.
+West Midlands Trains Limited (“WMT”/ “us”/ “we”/ “our”) are committed to ensuring that all of our business dealings are carried out in full compliance with relevant laws and, in doing so, we endorse the implementation and promotion of ethical business practices to protect workers from being abused and exploited both within WMT and its supply chains.
+WMT are committed to improving our practices to combat modern slavery and human trafficking and continue to take significant steps to promote our ongoing commitment to eliminating abuse and exploitation in the workplace as detailed in this Statement.

 WMT is, predominantly, a provider of public transport services in the UK Rail sector.
 WMT is part of Abellio Transport Holdings Limited, and has its registered office in London, England.
 It has over 2,700 employees in the UK and has a turnover of over £450 million.